Dr. Thomas Seyfried: Pioneering Genetics & Biochemistry for Cancer Management

 - Surgical resection of brain cancer creates a wound leading to further complications.

 42:08 Metabolic therapyImagine your body is a complex machine, with metabolism as its engine, transforming food into energy.
 Metabolic therapy is a revolutionary approach to health and disease management that fine-tunes this engine, optimizing its function for optimal well-being.
-It’s like a… Read More applied after debulking surgery and radiation can drive cancer growth.
+It’s like a personalized tune-up for your body, tailored to your unique needs… Read More applied after debulking surgery and radiation can drive cancer growth.

 - Radiation during treatment frees up glutamine in the brain, which cancer cells use to drive growth.